IBM/event-automation/_eem_11.1/04-security/07-gdpr-considerations.md

 - What data is being passed to {{site.data.reuse.eem_name}}?
 - What type of storage has been configured within the {{site.data.reuse.eem_name}}?
 Has encryption been enabled?
 For more information, see [data storage](#data-storage).
 - Has the internal network traffic been encrypted?
 For more information, see [data processing](#data-processing).
+- Can you limit what personal information is accessible within {{site.data.reuse.eem_name}} by consumers of your topics?
+For more information, see [redaction control](../../describe/option-controls#redaction).

 ## Data Storage